hyperoceanic/marks-docs/docs/People/onboarding.md

 :::note The Materials List
 This is a list of everything you're going to give or send your new joiner

-* **Printed** maps of where everything is* Highlight the coffee area, the loos* If your team has fixed desks, write the name of everyone in your team and in the immediately adjacent ones on it* Include people 1 and 2 steps up the org chart as well.
+* **Printed** maps of where everything is.
+Highlight the coffee area, the loos.
+If your team has fixed desks, write the name of everyone in your team and in the immediately adjacent ones on it.
+Include people 1 and 2 steps up the org chart as well.
-* Login to HR system* Give them a few minutes to check their details and how to book time off
+* *Login to HR system* Give them a few minutes to check their details and how to book time off
 * If there are any HR-required activities here, get them done now
-* Likewise, there's going to be some online training to be done* Make sure they're aware how to get to it, what needs to be done this week and what can wait for next week or beyond.
+* Likewise, there's going to be some online training to be done.
+Make sure they're aware how to get to it, what needs to be done this week and what can wait for next week or beyond.
+You need this to be as friction-free as possible since (whilst important) it's not
 * **Printed** copy of the team charter.
 You want them to focus on this early.
 * The Org Chart, with their name on it.
 The need to know where they fit into the organization.
 * Email with info about all the key players your team interacts with.